 Reality check – why translated content is a BAD IDEA

 1. It’s (almost) NEVER worth the effort

 Most people with this silly idea have never gone the lengths to know how much work it takes to get REAL results.
-I’ve already done it like 6 six years ago now.
+I’ve already done it about six years ago now.
 Back in 2013, I translated a massively popular English blog into 6 languages and boy was it a lot of work.
 It’s not enough to just TRANSLATE the content, you have to LOCALIZE the terminology, and also TRANSLITERATE the urls.
 It is sooooooo much more work than simply translating content.

 2. Content translation is TOUGH to manage

 Oh, and in case you thought the content translation was the only “hard part”.
 Let me tell you that it’s so much harder than you think it is!
 I understand the logic first of all.
 For people managing their own blogs, most will tell you that the actual content-creation can be the hardest part…especially after all these years.
 Content creation gets especially tiring.
 Now if you LOVE creating content, then perhaps it’s the marketing part that’s the most tedious part.
 Well, either way…it’s either you love content creation and hate marketing, or you love marketing but hate content creation.

 So by that logic…many people think translating content is so much easier because they’re not the ones actually doing the content creation.
 Just outsource it and then sit back, right? ***ANHHHH!!!*** WRONG!!!

 Content translation is almost damn near impossible when you understand what “content” really is.
 What gives a blog post quality is not only the information pertained in the message but also the personality behind the message.
 It’s the “voice” of the writer that lends personality and identification to the words.
 It’s the VOICE that readers connect with more-so than the message itself.
 So tell me…how DO you translate the voice?